 The author delves very deeply into the science of beekeeping.
 Bees are truly amazing creatures and the photographs in this book are stunning.
 There is detailed information in this book for the absolute beginner.
 What type of bees should you choose?
 Where do you put the hive?
 How to handle them, how to harvest honey, and how to spot signs of trouble.
 I love the author’s honesty in this book when she says that there is a steep learning curve to beekeeping and not to get too discouraged when things go wrong.
 I think this book is very well written in a way that makes it incredibly easy to understand.
 Anything that needs detailed explanation is broken down into a step by step how to guide.

 If you are a beginner looking to delve into bee keeping, I think that Homegrown Honeybees is a great reference to get you started.
+Check out my post about what honeybees do for us to learn why they are important and how to protect them.

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.